ConferencesCode/SIGMA/README.md

-# SimGNN: Global Similarity as Heterophilous Graph Neural Network Aggregation.
-(Submission Number: 4155)
+# SIGMA: Similarity-based Efficient Global Aggregation for Heterophilous Graph Neural Networks
-This repo contains code for SimGNN, current under review on ICML 2023.
+This repo contains code for SimGNN, current under review on WWW 2024.
 We provide the codes for large-scale datasets here.

 ## Environment:
 The implemetation is based on python and C++ (for simrank computations).